decodrtechnologies/Data-Science/Cryotherapy Analysis/readme.md

 Cryotherapy is a pain treatment that uses a method of localized freezing temperatures to deaden an irritated nerve.
 Cryotherapy is also used as a method of treating localized areas of some cancers (called cryosurgery), such as prostate cancer and to treat abnormal skin cells by dermatologists.

-In this project, we'll be observing the data available through the Cryotherapy dataset available on Kaggle.
+In this project, we'll be observing the data available through the Cryotherapy dataset available on Kaggle and analyse about its result of treatment.

 ## Dataset Description: